Working with Output

 }

-Use .toStdout() when you just want to see the output:
+When you just want to see the output in your console, .toStdout() prints

 await run("ls", "-la").toStdout(); // Prints directly to console